-- Provide handouts, PowerPoints, or other materials at least two business days in advance so there is ample opportunity to prepare.
+- Provide handouts, PowerPoints, or other materials at least two business days in advance.

-- Provide online meeting event details (e.g., Zoom meeting ID) at least two-three business days in advance.
+- Provide online meeting event details (e.g., Zoom meeting ID) at least three business days in advance.

 An Assistive Listening System (ALS) amplifies the sound in a room for individuals who are hard of hearing.
 Examples include induction loop infrared, and FM-style systems.

 - If your event space is on campus and has microphone, ALS is generally available.
 Please contact Classroom Technology Services (CTS) in advance of the event at (520) 621-3852 to ensure a sufficient number of devices will be available.

 - Access in classroom spaces can be verified on the Classroom Technology Services website or by emailing email@example.com.

 - For events hosted at Centennial Hall, the Student Union, and Gallagher Theater contact the venue's staff.

 If you receive a request for assistive listening from a participant and you have questions, contact us at firstname.lastname@example.org.